23-Point Peer Editing Checklist for Creating Exceptional Content

 Subheadings make sense when read alone

 Subheadings need to convey value and make enough sense on their own to show the reader what the post contains.
-Cut vague subheadings like ‘What happened?’ and ‘Why this matters’ — use scannable headings that add value.
+Cut vague subheadings like ‘What happened?’ and ‘Why this matters’, and use scannable headings that add value instead.

 Read this guide for more information.